christinali1017/Algorithm/README.md

 It seems that it's a pretty good solution.
 Well, actually, we just need to store carry in index 0. **Why?
 Because if there are carry at the end, then the other digits must be 0**.
 See detail on the **better solution** below.

+Also, if carry is 0, we can return the array immediately.

 **Java code**: